There are four electrical licence types:

 - Provide evidence of your identity (new application only)

 - Have a photo taken for your licence card at any Service Tasmania shop (external link) (new Tasmanian applicants only)

 - Interstate and overseas applicants will need to provide a passport size photo certified by a Commissioner for Declarations or a Justice of the Peace (JP).

-- Scan and save (computer or storage device like a USB) a digital copy of your Certificate III Qualification (new application only)
+- Scan and upload a digital copy of the required Certificate III qualification and your academic transcript (new application only)

-- You will need to confirm that you have undertaken Continuing Professional Development (CPD) (renewal only)
+- Confirm that you have undertaken Continuing Professional Development (CPD) (renewal only)

 If you answer ‘yes’ to any of the questions below, you will need to provide details and copies of all relevant documentation.

 - Been refused a licence/registration/certificate to carry out any type of prescribed work?

 - Had a licence/registration/certificate relating to prescribed work disqualified, cancelled, suspended?

 - Had conditions placed on a licence/registration/certificate relating to prescribed work?